95therese/DP203/Microsoft Course notes/05_implement_a_data_analytics_solution_with_azure_synapse_analytics.md

 ## 5.4.
 Use Delta Lake in Azure Synapse Analytics

 > This module is also part of the *Perform data engineering with Azure Synapse Apache Spark Pools* learning path.
 The notes for this module are stored with the notes for that learning path, i.e. they are in section 3.3.

+## 5.5.

+## 5.6.
+Build a data pipeline in Azure Synapse Analytics

+> This module is also part of the *Transfer and transform data with Azure Synapse Analytics pipelines* learning path.
+The notes for this module are stored with the notes for that learning path, i.e. they are in section 4.1.